Travelling to Pyhä

 After descending the fell, I walked along the Tunturiaapa Nature Trail to Tunturiaapa, where I found a bird watching tower.
 There was also a sign that this would be the best place to see the Northern Lights.
 Tunturiaapa is located in a swamp and from there you can see the Kultakero, Ukonhattu and Noitatunturi fells.
 From there it was a 2.7 km walk to the Naava Nature Center, where I had my late lunch around 3 p.m.

 The following day it was cloudy and foggy and I decided to take it easy.
-I went again to Cafe Loimu in the Naava Visitor Center for lunch and did some grovery shopping in the K-Market.
+I went again to Cafe Loimu in the Naava Visitor Center for lunch and did some grocery shopping in the K-Market.
 Later on I decided to take a walk with my camera and to photograph trees.

 Soutaja is another fell within walking distance of Pyhä.
 It was about 4 miles on foot from my apartment and the snowshoes were very useful at the top of the fell as I couldn’t find a path there that was likely to be covered in fresh snow.
 It was very windy again at the top of the fell, but the views of the landscape were excellent.
 There was also a hut with a fire pit inside just before reaching the top of the fell.
 The hut is called Soutaja Kota.
-There is also a side fell on the way up called Santa-Soutaja.
+There is also a side fell on the way up called Ranta-Soutaja.
 However, it doesn’t offer any views since it is covered with trees.

 Backed Potatoe, Waffles and Nachos